 Being the closest town to Mt Hutt, winter is peak season in Methven, the town is very quiet outside of the snow season.
 Methven caters to a variety of travellers from singles and couples, to families, groups and school ski trips, with a range of accommodation to suit all budgets.
 Due to the small size of Methven, there are currently no large luxury 5 star resorts, the majority of accommodation in Methven is between 3 to 4 stars.
 The quality of 4 star hotels in Methven is great, there are excellent good value hotels, resorts and apartments to choose from.

 Like most ski resorts, the cheapest time to visit is usually the beginning or end of the ski season, Methven is no exception.
 The snow season is longer at Mt Hutt, which means there are often great deals throughout a large portion of winter.
 We always encourage clients to book a ski package for the best value deal and it is always advisable to book early, especially if travelling over peak times or school holiday dates.

-For more information on Methven accommodation click here. (need to insert a link to the accommodation page)
+For more information on Methven accommodation click the accommodation icon above.

 Methven is located close to the bottom of the Southern Alps and is a great base for anyone wanting to visit Mt Hutt, which it is only 30 minutes from town.